 While the most complete and accurate answers will ultimately come with time and experience, there are common patterns in the first year of sobriety or moderation that can help set expectations.
 You’ll find that what you’re experiencing is normal, and most likely, an indicator of progress towards treating alcohol dependency (even if it doesn’t feel that way yet).

-To arm you with information and encouragement, expert clinicians on the Monument platform have shared what their patients often experience on their journey, and how to get the most out of your treatment program.
-However, everyone’s experience is unique and valid, and we encourage you to discuss your personal circumstances and goals with your Care Team for individualized advice.
+In general, experts recommend engaging in an alcohol recovery program for approximately one year.
+This is about how long it takes the body and mind to recover from the effects of alcohol, and for new habits and lifestyle changes to solidify.
+To arm you with information and encouragement, expert clinicians on the Monument platform have shared what their patients often experience on their journey, and how to get the most out of your own treatment or recovery program.
+Keep in mind that everyone’s experience with alcohol use disorder is unique and valid, and we encourage you to discuss your personal circumstances and goals with your Care Team for individualized advice.

 |1 Month||You may experience post-acute withdrawal symptoms and uncomfortable feelings as your body and mind continue to recover from excessive alcohol use.
 Towards the end of this time, you may see significant improvements in sleep, mental clarity, and physical health as you continue with your treatment plan.|